jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ### 3.5 Add a tiled basemap with tileLayer class

-The last step in getting a basic map running is add a layer.
+The last step in getting a basic map running is to add a layer.
 We are going to use what is called a tile layer, which is a fundamental technology behind many web maps.
 There are many tile layers you can add to your maps.
 The one we are going to use today is from OpenStreetMap.
 To add a tile layer to the map, we use the L.tileLayer class.
 Place the following code within your script tags.

 ```html
 // Add OpenStreetMap tile layer to map element